Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

 We illustrate equation (\ref{eq49}) for the same layered medium as in the previous examples and with ${\bf x}_S=(0,1200)$ m.
 First we evaluate a discretized version of only the first term on the right-hand side of equation (\ref{eq49}), i.e.,

 with ${\bf x}_n=(n\Delta x,z_0)$, $\Delta x=200$ m, $N=50$, and with $G({\bf x}_n,{\bf x}_S,t)$ tapered at large propagation angles.
 The result is shown in Figures \ref{Fig18}a--\ref{Fig18}d, for $t=0.8$ s, $t=0.4$ s, $t=0.0$ s, and $t=-0.4$ s, respectively.
-Next, we replace the summation by an integration and we add its time-reversal, i.e., we superpose the converged versions of Figures \ref{Fig18}b and \ref{Fig18}d, etc. The result is shown in Figure \ref{Fig19}.
+Next, we replace the summation by an integration and (following equation (\ref{eq49})) we add its time-reversal, i.e., we superpose the converged versions of Figures \ref{Fig18}b (at $t=0.4$ s) and \ref{Fig18}d (at $t=-0.4$ s), etc. The result is shown in Figure \ref{Fig19}.
 This figure shows the retrieved homogeneous Green's function $G_{\rm h}({\bf x},{\bf x}_S,t)$.
 Note that the result in Figure \ref{Fig19} is indistinguishable from that in Figure \ref{Fig6}.
 However, whereas Figure \ref{Fig6} was obtained from an integral over two boundaries, using the traditional Huygens' principle with time-reversed dipole Green's functions, Figure \ref{Fig19} is the result of an integral over a single boundary and its time-reversal, using the modified Huygens' principle with focusing functions.

-Retrieval of the homogeneous Green's function from observations at a single boundary finds applications in holographic imaging and inverse scattering \citep{Wapenaar2016RS, Diekmann2021PRR} and in monitoring of induced acoustic \citep{Neut2017JASA} and seismic sources \citep{Brackenhoff2019SE}.
-Also in those applications the focusing functions are obtained from the reflection response with the Marchenko method.
+Retrieval of the homogeneous Green's function from wave field observations at a single boundary finds applications in holographic imaging and inverse scattering \citep{Wapenaar2016RS, Diekmann2021PRR} and in monitoring of induced acoustic \citep{Neut2017JASA} and seismic sources \citep{Brackenhoff2019SE}.
+In those applications the focusing functions are obtained with the Marchenko method from numerically modeled or field reflection responses of 2D inhomogeneous media.